jenova-marie/ninshubur/README.md

 ## 🔍 Querying the Archive

-Two ways to read what Ninshubur has gathered:
+Two ways to read what 𒀭Ninshubur has gathered:

 ### Pre-built SQL queries (no LLM, just Postgres)